medoucine/fullstack-recruitment-test/readme.md

 - Run a server with `php artisan serve`
 - Run auto compilation with `npm run watch` or `npm run watch-poll` (see packages.json for full list of commands)
 - Use the json file as database located in `./database/db.json` which represent list of therapists
-- tips: you'll have to edit `routes/web.php`, `app/Http/Controller.php` and files located in `resources/`

 ## Finish